nutanix-japan/nai-llm/docs/iep/iep_deploy.md

         webhook-d8674645d-mscsc                1/1     Running   0          26d
         ```

-## Prepare NAI Docker Download Credentials

-All NAI Docker images will be downloaded from the public Docker Hub registry.
-In order to download the images, you will need to logon to [Nutanix Portal - NAI](https://portal.nutanix.com/page/downloads?product=nai) and create a Docker ID and access token.

-1. Login to [Nutanix Portal - NAI](https://portal.nutanix.com/page/downloads?product=nai) using your credentials
-2. Click on **Generate Access Token** option
-3. Copy the generated Docker ID and access token
-4. Login to the Docker CLI on your jumphost VM

-    === "Command"

-        ```bash
-        docker login --username ntnxsvcgpt -p _docker_id_and_access_token_
-        ```

-    === "Command output"

-        ```{ .bash .no-copy }
-        docker login --username ntnxsvcgpt -p dckr_pat_xxxxxxxxxxxxxxxxxxxxxxxx
-        ```

-!!! warning

-    Currently there are issues with the Nutanix Portal to create a Docker ID and access token.
-This will be fixed soon.

-    Click on the **Manage Access Token** option and use the credentials listed there until the Nutanix Portal is fixed.

 ## Deploy NAI

 We will use the Docker login credentials we created in the previous section to download the NAI Docker images.